Majors

 Bird Watching Trip

-On occasion, Professor Chad Heins will take students from his course up to northern Minnesota in search of uncommon birds from the boreal forest and
+On occasion, Professor Chad Heins will take students from his Topics in Biology course up to northern Minnesota in search of uncommon birds from the boreal forest and rare gulls and other birds from the Arctic.

 Biology Faculty